 Showering sends organic compounds down the drain.
 This means the chlorine and pool filtration systems will not have to work as hard to prevent illnesses.

 Showering after swimming is equally important.

 Post-swim showers help prevent and reduce your chances of contracting recreational water illnesses.
-They remove any contaminants that your skin came in contact with while you were in the pool.
-It also removes chlorine, chloramines, and bacteria from the body.
-If they are left on your skin, they can cause rashes or other irritations.
+This removes contaminants that your skin came in contact with within the pool.
+It also removes chlorine, chloramines and bacteria from our bodies.
+When left on your skin, they can cause rashes or other irritations.

-- Shower before swimming and use soap.
-Particularly on your hands and back of the legs.
+- Shower before swimming with soap.
+Don’t forget your hands and back your legs!

 - Never swallow pool water

 Remember these tips to keep your family happy and healthy this summer.
 A quick shower can make all the difference during your next visit to the pool!